The Pools at Disney’s Polynesian Village Resort

 Underneath the waterfall, the pool depth is 4′ 6″ (4 feet and 6 inches).
 That is the maximum depth of the pool.
 Most of the areas are around 3′ 7″ (3 feet and 7 inches).

 A cave rests underneath the waterfall.
-A walkway is available through the cave on this side of the pool.
+On this side of the pool, a walkway leads through the cave.

 Here’s a look at the back side of water, I mean, the waterfall.